Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 Step 1: Baseline Calculation

-- Measure your actual square footage (not builder estimates)
+- Measure your real square footage (not whatever the builder told you)

 - Multiply by 0.02 for moderately damp conditions

-Step 2: North Texas Adjustments Add these moisture loads:
+Step 2: North Texas Adjustments Now you add in the moisture sources people forget about:

-- Each bathroom: +3 pints/day (double for teenagers)
+- Each bathroom: +3 pints/day (double it if teenagers live in your house)

 - Kitchen: +6 pints/day